 Requirement Notes Responsibility 1.
+Capacity building with LPSCs.
 Ongoing capacity building to develop the foundations laid during Step 1 is essential.
 DWAF or delegated party.
 Handover to WSP i.e JV 2.
 LPSC engagement of project planning and participation in decision making on project design and selection of contractors.
 Active involvement by communities in all key decisions is necessary.
-EDC - MW JV 3.
+RDC - MW JV 3.
 Assistance with and involvement in the construction process.
 Communities will participate in the construction process.
 Contractor 4.
 Development of Operation and Maintenance plan for service level A. In preparation of for the commissioning of the basic level of service infra structure.
 Plans must detail the requirements in terms of: Processes / systems.
-Resources Funding EDC - MW JV 5.
+Resources Funding RDC - MW JV 5.
 Establishment of Block Water Supply Cooperatives (BWSC).
 A lack of capacity within communities lead to the need identified in the pilot projects for a support infra structure beyond the boundaries of each project.
 This has been addressed in the Study recommendations by the concept of BWSCs whereby communities can share capacity and scarce resources.
-EDC - MW JV 6.
+RDC - MW JV 6.
 Development of area support networks.
-This is the first stage in the process of generating the interaction necessary for the ultimate formation of area water supply cooperatives which may take over the role of the JV.
-7. Preparation of a policy in respect of the proposed reserve / accumulation fund for higher levels service and the promotion of a project to achieve this to the communities.
-EDC - MW JV
+This is the first step in the process of generating the interaction necessary for the ultimate formation of area water supply cooperatives which may take over the role of the JV.
+RDC - MW JV 7.
+Preparation of a policy in respect of the proposed reserve / accumulation fund for higher levels service and the promotion of a project to achieve this to the communities.
+Necessary for transition to stage 2 planning.
+RDC - MW JV